 Tshirts.
 This black, distressed youth shirt is very cute.
 The fabric is soft and comfortable, and we’re happy with the quality.
 We also recommend this red one.
 It came with some fun Harry Potter stickers.
 Bonus!

-I’m so happy to share this free, printable chore chart with you.
+I’m so happy to share this product with you.
 Hopefully, I’ve shared a lot of good ideas here to help you brainstorm what will work best for your children.

 This printable is designed for 8.5 x 11.
 I print on cardstock.
 Because my home printer isn’t the best, I send out for prints.
 But it should work great for you if your color cartridge is full of ink.

-Please note, this is a free printable for your personal use only.
+Please note, this printable is for your personal use only.
 Using it in any commercial manner is absolutely prohibited.
-Also, if sharing it online, it must be shared in this article post.
-Otherwise, do not attempt to use or share images that are property of Mrs. Lady Wordsmith without written permission.

 You Might Also Be Interested In . . .